invenia/DateSelectors.jl/docs/src/examples.md

 The `RandomSelector` subsamples the collection of dates and assigns them to the holdout set.
 By default, the subsampling is performed uniformly but this can be changed by providing `weights` as positional argument.

-**Note**: It is strongly recommended you explicitly provide the `seed` for reproducibility and to differentiate your generated datasets from other those of other users.

 Here we are drawing 15 days while setting the `seed` to 1.

 ```@example dateselectors